 A few months before we decided to sell I read this amazing article by Tyler Tringas that described the process in such great detail that I’m sure at the very least it had a subconscious effect on my deciding to sell.
-I wanted to give back in a similar way, so about 6 months after from the completion of the sale I wanted to write about the entire lifespan of Juicer.
+I wanted to give back in a similar way, so almost exactly a year after the completion of the sale I wanted to write about the entire lifespan of Juicer.

 In December of 2013 I quit the last real full time job I had at GOOD and spent 6 months traveling through Asia.
 I have never not had a full time job since I graduated from university, so during the first few weeks of travel I was having a lot of thoughts like “Why would you quit your high paying, remote friendly job and give up your amazing New York City apartment, you moron?
 You’re going to run out of money and no one will ever hire you again.”
 Then, after a few weeks the thoughts switched to “Not having a job is reaaaaaaaaally nice.”
 Then when it was almost time to come back the thoughts were changing to “Oh god no, I don’t want to get a job.
 How can I avoid ever getting a job again?!”.

 When I arrived back in the States I still had a little bit of a cushion saved up, but not much.
 I started freelancing / consulting again because I had already done quite a bit of that in the past and it seemed like a decent way to start making money.
 After helping run a workshop in Brazil for a week, I took the bus from São Paulo to Rio de Janeiro.
 On the bus, I read a book called The Millionaire Fastlane, which, despite it’s regrettably cringy title, I actually found to be very illuminating.
 The two lessons from the book that really stuck out to me were that: